 8) Don’t overcomplicate the drop off process

 Saying goodbye should not be hard.
 Your customer must have a way to stop using your services.
-Otherwise, they may start redirecting all of your new emails straight to the Spam folder, and when they need to use your services again, they’ll use services of a less intrusive provider.
+Otherwise, they may start redirecting all of your new emails straight to the Spam folder, and when they need to use your services again, they’ll use the services of a less intrusive provider.

-9) Take care about security
+9) Take care of security

 Do everything to make your customers feel like their money is safe with you.
 Integrate with well-known and reliable payment systems so that they don’t have to worry about their credit card information being mishandled.
-Give your customers some space in case they change their mind and want to get a full refund.
+Give your customers some space in case they change their minds and want to get a full refund.

 10) Remind about payment